Communicating in your client's language

 First of all, the devil is in the detail.
 Everything counts and even small things can make an impression — good or bad.
 Body language, the way you dress, ordering drinks, modes of transport, note taking, IT equipment … all of these send out signals and are forms of unspoken communication.

 Who is your client?
 What sector do they operate in?
+Could they become one of the best experiential retailers out there?
 Are there certain behaviours they would frown upon?
-Are there certain things you could do that might impress them … like taking your Brompton bicycle to a business development meeting with Nest?
+Are there certain things you could do that might impress them… like taking your Brompton bicycle to a business development meeting with Nest?

 Do you take the call?